ArtemGretsov/golang-gqlgen-gorm-psql-example/README.md

 Monitoring system.
 Every day the system calls a third-party API.

-- You can get information about the day via GraphQL API
+- You can get information about the day via GraphQL API.
 - You can track statistical changes (object `difference`).
 - You can add #hashtags to each day.
+To do this, you need to log in.

 #### Collected data